 Here’s to 2017, and to working together to end the sexism and inequality that not only hurts women but prevents men from being their authentic selves.

-— Anna Marie Johnson Teague, Chief Marketing Officer, A CALL TO MEN
+— Anna Marie Johnson Teague, Chief Communications Officer, A CALL TO MEN